 Guide for the best of Havana and highlights of Cuba

 Cuba is one of those rare places that can't be pinned down and no amount of pre-planning will be sufficient since nothing is what it seems.
-Enjoy the adventure and be open to the unexpected.

 9. First Aid kit and tissues.
 Some basic necessities will help since it's hard to find those things in Havana.
 Women: bring your own menstrual supplies.
 Important: While in Havana, for any important needs, medical, wifi, etc, visit Hotel Sevilla, National Hotel, or Hotel Havana Libre.
 These major hotels have all the important necessities for visitors and are very helpful.

 10. Adapters.
 US sockets so no adapters needed if visiting with US electronics.

 Where to Sleep